OwenCochell/cursepy/README.md

 information on Minecraft projects and addons.
 We hope to implement more wrappers for more games at a later date.

-Again, have a look at our [documentation](https://cursepy.readthedocs.io/en/latest/basic/wrap.html) for more info!
+Have a look at the [Wrapper Tutorial](https://cursepy.readthedocs.io/en/latest/basic/wrap.html) for more info!

 # Installation